 The IA-32 Architecture defines 18 predefined interrupts and exceptions and 224 user defined interrupts, which are associated with entries in the IDT.
 Each interrupt and exception in the IDT is identified with a number, called a vector.
-Table 6-1 lists the interrupts and exceptions with entries in the IDT and their respective vector numbers.
-Vectors 0 through 8, 10 through 14, and 16 through 19 are the predefined interrupts and exceptions, and vectors 32 through 255 are the user-defined interrupts, called maskable interrupts.
+Table 6-1 lists the interrupts and exceptions with entries in the IDT and their respective vectors.
+Vectors 0 through 8, 10 through 14, and 16 through 19 are the predefined interrupts and exceptions; vectors 32 through 255 are for software-defined interrupts, which are for either software interrupts or maskable hardware interrupts.